Egmore

 Egmore is a neighbourhood of Chennai, India.
 Situated on the northern banks of the Coovum River, Egmore is an important residential area as well as a commercial and transportation hub.
 The Egmore Railway Station was the main terminus of the Madras and Southern Mahratta Railway and later, the metre gauge section of the Southern division of the Indian Railways.
 It continues to be an important railway junction.
 The Government Museum, Chennai is also situated in Egmore.
-Other important institutions based in Egmore include the Government Women and Children's Hospital, the Tamil Nadu State Archives and the Tamil Nadu Archaeology Department.
+Other important institutions based in Egmore include the Government Women and Children's Hospital (currently a part of Madras Medical College), the Tamil Nadu State Archives and the Tamil Nadu Archaeology Department.
 The Wesley Church, Egmore is the oldest church of the region.

 History

 The earliest references to Egmore occur in the inscriptions of the Chola king Kulothunga I. Under the Chola Empire, Egmore was the headquarters of an administrative division or Nadu called Elumbur Nadu.
 An inscription of the Nellore Chola king Vijaya Kanda Gopal dated 2 September 1264 speaks of a village in Elumur-Tudarmuni Nadu in Pulal Kottam.
 A Vijayanagar period inscription of Sriranganatha Yadavaraya records an endowment to a monastery in Thiruvottriyur by a resident of Serruppedu (identified with the present day Chetpet) in Elumur-Tudarmuni Nadu.

 Egmore is the Anglicised form of "Ezhumbur", the name of a pre-British era village situated on the northern banks of the River.

 Despite the fact that Egmore had been a part of the East India Company's possessions since 1720, it was not until the "Golden age of British rule" stretching from 1858 to 1947 that Egmore witnessed some real growth.
 The Egmore Museum was one of the first notable monuments to be constructed here.
 The construction of this famous landmark was undertaken immediately after the Sepoy Mutiny of 1857.
-The Connemara Library was created as an annex housing the Museum's vast book collection and became operational in 1896.
+The Connemara Library was created as an annex housing the museum's vast book collection and became operational in 1896.

 Egmore, in 1796, was the site of the Military Male Orphan Asylum near Madras.
 This asylum was headed by Andrew Bell, who invented the Madras System for schooling there.